melisgokalp/Diachronic_NLP_Coronavirus/README.md

 # Diachronic Semantic Change in Tweets About COVID-19: An NLP Based Frequency and Sentiment Analysis

 This program diachronically analyzes semantic patterns in frequency, sentiments and word vector embeddings.
 To achieve this, I used different methods of Natural Language Processing (NLP) such as word vectors, sentiment analysis using a Naïve Bayesian Classifier and word frequency analysis.
+Tweets are scraped using the "Top Tweets" feature on Twitter Search.
 The data consists of 22834 Tweets, 75937 tokens and 346,025 words in the corpus.

 *Keywords*: “coronavirus”, “corona”, “COVID”, “COVID-19”